gloinul/draft-westerlund-tsvwg-sctp-dtls-chunk/draft-ietf-tsvwg-sctp-dtls-chunk.md

 Control Transmission Protocol (SCTP) Parameters grouping.

-The purpose of this registry is to assign Protection Solution Identifier for any security solution that is either using the DTLS Chunk combined with a key-management method, offered as an alternative to DTLS chunk, or themselves want to use the PVALID message mechanism to detect downgrade attacks.
+The purpose of this registry is to assign Protection Solution Identifier for any security solution that is either the DTLS Chunk combined with a key-management method, offered as an alternative to DTLS chunk.
 Any security solution that is offered through a parameter exchange during the SCTP handshake are potential to be included here.